Natalia Zabiiako

 Natalia Aleksandrovna Zabiiako (Наталья Александровна Забияко, born 15 August 1994) is a Russian-Estonian competitive pair skater.
 Competing for Russia with Alexander Enbert, she was the 2019 World bronze medalist, 2018 European bronze medalist, 2018 Grand Prix of Helsinki champion, 2018 NHK Trophy champion, 2016 Rostelecom Cup silver medalist, and three-time Russian national medalist.

 Zabiiako competed for Estonia until 2014, partnered with Sergei Muhhin, Sergei Kulbach, and Alexandr Zaboev.
 With Zaboev, she placed tenth at the 2014 European Championships.
 Although they qualified a spot for Estonia in the pairs' event at the 2014 Winter Olympics, they did not compete in Sochi because Zaboev's fast-track citizenship application was declined.

 Personal life

 Zabiiako was born in Tallinn, Estonia.
 Her mother is an Estonian citizen, and her father holds an Estonian alien's passport.

-From 2010 to 2014, Zabiiako lived in the United States with a Russian emigrant family.
+From 2010 to 2014, Zabiiako lived in the United States with a Russian immigrant family.
 In April 2014, she said she planned to move to Moscow and apply for Russian citizenship.
 She became a Russian citizen on 19 December 2014.

-Zabiiako entered into a relationship with Russian tennis player Daria Kasatkina.

-It became public after Kasatkina posted a photo with her girlfriend on Instagram.
-Zabiiako also shared several photos with Kasatkina on her Instagram profile.
+She was briefly engaged to Russian film director, Danil Grinkin.
+In 2022, Zabiiako came out as a lesbian, revealing that she was in a relationship with Russian tennis player Daria Kasatkina.
+In 2025, during an Instagram Q&A with fans, Zabiiako revealed that former American-Canadian ice dancer Kaitlyn Weaver was the only individual from the figure skating community to reach out and support her following her coming out.
+Zabiiako and Kasatkina announced their engagement in June 2025.
+They also started a YouTube vlog about life on the tennis circuit.